Dimon70007/DGrachevSmarteckTest/README.md

 # DGrachevSmarteckTest
-This lib generates Collection of Matrix (cpecified xLength * yLength) and specified colors.
+This lib generates Collection of Matrixes (cpecified xLength * yLength) and specified colors.
 Fourth param is a stateCount to return.
 Interface:
 class MatrixGenerator: